Tobacco Industry Watch

 The tobacco industry has a long history of interfering in public health policy – blocking, weakening, delaying and undermining measures to reduce smoking.
 WHO report 2009 Under Article 5.3 of the WHO’s Framework Convention on Tobacco Control (FCTC), Australia has an obligation at all levels of government to end this interference.

 WHO has chosen “Tobacco Industry Interference” as the theme of World No Tobacco Day, May 31 2012.
 The campaign will focus on the need to expose and counter the industry’s brazen and increasingly aggressive attempts to undermine the FCTC because of the serious danger these tactics pose to public health.
-WHO site

 2011 paper in American Journal of Public Health, “Inventing Conflicts of Interest: A History of Tobacco Industry Tactics”, shows how, over many years and with great care, tobacco industry PR experts have shaped the way scientists, policymakers, media and the public, define scientific “proof”.